LegoStormtroopr/django-spaghetti-and-meatballs/README.rst

     'exclude':{'auth':['user']}
   }

-In the above dictionary, the settings mean:
+In the above dictionary, the following settings are used:

 * ``apps`` is a list of apps you want to show in the graph.
 If its `not` in here it `won't be seen`.
 * ``show_fields`` is a boolean that states if the field names should be shown in the graph or just in the however over.
 For small graphs, you can set this to `True` to show fields as well, but as you get more models it gets messier.